HDFC Bank Q1 Results Review: Deposit Growth, Balancing Advances Key, Say Analysts

 HDFC Bank Ltd.'s first-quarter earnings were broadly in line with estimates.
 However, incremental deposit mobilisation stays key amid rising competition, according to analysts.

-"While the bank has not given any specific guidance on the credit-to-deposit ratio, management has indicated that it will actively focus on bringing the ratio down at an accelerated pace," said Motilal Oswal in a note on Sunday.
+"While the bank has not given any specific guidance on the credit-to-deposit ratio, management has indicated that it will actively focus on bringing the ratio down at an accelerated pace," Motilal Oswal said in a note.

-"The deposit growth, while lower than full-year expectations, appears to be a result of a system-wide slowdown in deposit growth rather than a sharp drop in market share," said Bernstein in its Sunday's note.
+"The deposit growth, while lower than full-year expectations, appears to be a result of a system-wide slowdown in deposit growth rather than a sharp drop in market share," Bernstein Research said.

-HDFC Bank's standalone net profit dropped 2% quarter-on-quarter to Rs 16,174.75 crore due to lower core income growth and higher tax expenses.
+HDFC Bank's standalone net profit dropped 2% quarter-on-quarter to Rs 16,174.8 crore due to lower core-income growth and higher tax expenses.

 The bank's net interest income, or core income, rose 2% sequentially to Rs 29,837 crore.

-The bank's asset quality deteriorated, with the gross non-performing asset ratio rising 9 basis points quarter-on-quarter to 1.33% in the June quarter.
-The net NPA ratio, too, rose by six basis points sequentially to 0.39%.
+The bank's asset quality deteriorated, with the gross non-performing asset ratio widening 9 basis points quarter-on-quarter to 1.33% in the June quarter.
+The net NPA ratio, too, widened six basis points sequentially to 0.39%.

 Bernstein